wsilveira-usp/azure_dbx_cost_analysis/README.md

 - Storage costs:
   - It is not possible to separate storage costs caused by Azure Databricks when using shared storage accounts.

+For charging back VM cost under Instance Pools, upon Instance Pools creation give them ID tags.
+Apply these same ID tags to jobs run per Instance Pools.
+In this way, it is possible to know which job has run on each Instance Pool.
+Furthermore, finding the ratio of a job DBU usage against all jobs DBU usage in the Instance Pool will provide the Instance Pool usage percentage of that specific job.
+Recall that DBU usage is proportional to cluster size and execution time.
+Finally, multiply the Instance Pool usage percentage of a specific job by the Instance Pool total cost to chargeback the job.
+In terms of formula:

+$$ \left( jobDBUCost_a \over allJobsDBUCostInstancePool_a \right) * InstancePoolTotalCost_a $$

 #### Cost Export